How to Build a Brand People Want to Talk About

 In a previous post, I told you about hair stylist Sam letting her brand build itself.
 Her work with our two boys was remarkable.
 Our only problem with Sam was trying to figure out how we could pay her more for doing such a remarkable job, rare even in the business of hair cutting for kids.

-Recently at work, someone made a remark about me.
-A good remark, phew!
-This person told another person how nice I was in a recent project experience.
 They didn’t have to tell a soul about our interaction.
 It wasn’t necessary and not even the typical type of office conversation fodder that would be expected.
-They simply made a remark because that which they experienced was remarkable.
-It was rare and it was valuable – to them.

-To them is the key phrase here.
-A product or service that is remarkable is, by nature, rare and valuable to someone.
-It has to make a connection.
 If the product or service doesn’t connect with a person, it simply isn’t remarkable.
 Or, if the product or service is common and nothing that stands out, it isn’t remarkable.

-In the influence sphere or websites or blogging, you meet two kinds of people.
-Those who give you some sauce and those who give you their secret sauce.
-Usually, the most successful bloggers on the planet give out their secrets.
+Usually, the most successful creators give out their secrets.
 They explain the process that got them where they are.
 They share exactly how you could directly compete with them.
 They help people develop themselves and their brand.
-They share all the secrets while other, usually unknown bloggers, hold their best information close to the chest.
+They share all the secrets while other, usually unknown creatives hold their best information close to the chest out of fear it will be stolen.

 It’s certainly rational not to want to divulge the secrets or steps one takes to reach a level of notoriety.
 But it’s not beneficial.
-The most successful bloggers (think Lindsay Ostrum or Pat Flynn) or creatives or writers or illustrators or car mechanics knows it’s not knowledge or understanding that holds people back.
-It’s action.

-By and large, we all know more than enough to get better at any skill.
-Knowing a thing doesn’t make us compete with those who also know the thing.
 It’s what we do with that knowledge.
 Those who apply their knowledge tend to be the remarkable ones.
-They stand out because the rest of us simply know a thing, we don’t do the thing.
+They stand out because the rest of us simply know a thing rather than do the thing.

 “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”